coder/docs/setup/installation.md

        devurlsHostSecretName: <tls-secret>
    ```

+## Set up an ingress controller

-1. **Optional:** If you cannot use a load balancer, you may need an ingress
+**Optional:** If you cannot use a load balancer, you may need an ingress
    controller.
 To configure one with Coder, set the following in `values.yaml`:

    > We assume that you already have an ingress controller installed in your